2017 Formula Masters China

-The 2017 Formula Masters Series season was the seventh season of the Formula Pilota China series, and the first under the Formula Masters Series branding.
+The 2017 Formula Masters Series season was the seventh and final season of the Formula Pilota China series, and the first under the Formula Masters Series branding.
 The championship began on 8 April at the Sepang International Circuit in Malaysia and finished on 24 September at the Shanghai International Circuit in China, after eighteen races held at five meetings.

 Teams and drivers

 Race calendar and results

 The definitive race calendar was confirmed on 6 April 2017.
 As per the regulations, each round will have two to three 25-minute races and one shorter 15-minute race, with a different set of points awarded for each format.
 Races denoted with a blue background are 15-minute races.

 Championship standings

 Scoring system

 Points for are awarded as follows: